Lex Land

 Intelligent Noise Records released her first two albums, Orange Days on Lemon Street in 2008, and Were My Sweetheart to Go... in 2011.
 Both albums had songs featured on television programs.

 In 2009, she performed as the last live in-studio guest for NBC's Last Call With Carson Daly.
 She has performed live twice on Los Angeles station KCRW's Morning Becomes Eclectic: once in 2009 and again in 2011.

 Personal life

-Land is the daughter of Dexter Holland, lead singer of the American punk rock band The Offspring.
+Holland is the daughter of Dexter Holland, lead singer, rhythm guitarist and primary songwriter of the American punk rock band the Offspring.